 - Multiple billing rates

 Chrometa is another tool that helps you keep track of time.
-Many freelancers will love this tool because it can run in the background, meaning that you can start or stop the timer with just a click.
+Many freelancers will love this tool because it can run in the background, meaning you can start or stop the timer with a click.

 - Automatic time allocation